mfornace/nupack-docs-dev/sources/utilities.md

 <!-- Then call any of the functions documented below.
 The first input to each function is a list of strands.
 This may be specified as a list (e.g. `['AAT', 'TTTA']`) or as a `+`-delimited string (e.g. `'AAT+TTTA'`).  -->
 NUPACK includes a number of utility functions meant for simple usage.
 These functions can be very convenient, but they might involve unnecessary calculations compared to the full analysis API.
 Each of the following functions also takes an optional trailing parameter `model`, which should be an instance of `nupack.Model` if specified.
-(See [Model](model.md) for help on creating a model object).
+(See [Physical Model](model.md) for help on creating a model object).